-With those questions out of the way, it’s time to get into some actual exercises you can start trying today:
+With these points in mind, let’s get into some actual exercises you can start trying today:

 Icebreakers are named for “breaking the ice,” but let’s face it, you don’t actually have any ice around to break.
 So try to dig a little deeper into what this “ice” symbolizes for your team.

-Try this out: Sprinkle meetings with ice breakers.
+Try this out: Sprinkle ice breakers into meetings.

 Consider opening and, if you’re up for it, closing meetings on a high note.
 Starting a discussion with icebreakers can set the right mood for critical and creative thinking and even present a fun approach to putting the spotlight on employees for the opportunity to learn more about them.

 As mentioned earlier, the benefits of team-building activities are quite vast.
-With the right planning and goals set, they have the power to help boost creativity, build on your company’s culture, increase job satisfaction, and strengthen communication skills.
+With the right planning and goals set, they have the power to help boost creativity, build on your company’s culture, increase job satisfaction, and even jumpstart productivity.
 When targeting small or large groups, it’s important to consider what they should be gaining from these team-building ideas.